Coming soon! Online learning pages are in progress.

 Senior Lecturer at Dartmouth College

-See his full academic credentials and publications.
+See his full academic credentials and publications or read some of his scholarship on Academia.edu.

 In his academic studies, Greg received his DPhil in Buddhist Studies from the University of Oxford in 2016, supervised by Harunaga Isaacson, Vesna Wallace, and Alexis Sanderson.
 He received an MA in Indo-Tibetan Buddhist studies from Naropa University in 2004 and an MA in Religious Studies from University of California Santa Barbara in 2008.
 He received an MFA equivalent from the American Film Institute in 1992 and a BA in Film Studies from Wesleyan University in 1990.
 He also studied Western Philosophy at both the undergraduate and graduate level.